garden-io/garden/docs/reference/module-types/jib-container.md

           # information.
           defaultGroup:

+    # Specifies which service in the remote k8s cluster must be replaced by the local one.
+    localMode:
+      # The port of the local service to be connected to the remote k8s cluster via the reverse proxy server
+      # container.
+      port:

+      # The command that’s run locally to start the service.
+      command:

+      # The name of the remote k8s container in the relevant Pod spec that is to be replaced with the proxy server
+      # container.
+      remoteContainerName:

     # List of ingress endpoints that the service exposes.
     ingresses:
       - # Annotations to attach to the ingress (Note: May not be applicable to all providers)